Exopy/exopy/docs/source/dev_guide/instruments.rst

 The goal of starters is to allow a transparent use of instrument no matter their architecture.
 To declare a starter, you must contribute a |Starter|
-object to the 'ecpy.instruments.starters' extension point.
+object to the 'exopy.instruments.starters' extension point.
 A |Starter| must declare :

 - an 'id' which should be unique and is the one used when declaring a driver.